 - Yes.
-You want to make sure they’re not stuck in the open position just when you have a water emergency!
+You want to make sure they’re not stuck in the open position if you have a water emergency!
 Do the same periodic check for the shutoff valves on your sinks, tubs, and toilets, too.

 - Why do I hear a vibrating noise in my pipes?